 Samtec is a connector provider for both VITA 57.1 FMC and VITA 57.4 FMC+.
 Additionally, Samtec has developed a number of accessories that complement the VITA 57.X connector solutions.
 As customers increase the amount of FMC and FMC+ information requests, Samtec has created several application notes that assist with design and testing VITA 57.X interfaces.

-Read more...Connector backshells for demanding environments 25 August 2021, Hiconnex
+Read more...Micro connectors with backshells 25 August 2021, Hiconnex